Danville Dashers (FPHL): History

 In 2018, the FHL began calling itself the Federal Prospects Hockey League (FPHL) and fully rebranded before the 2019–20 season.
 The FPHL was then among the many leagues that had to prematurely end their seasons in 2020 due to the COVID-19 pandemic.
 During the shutdown, the Palmer Arena's operators looked to terminate the Dashers' contract with the venue, but the arena's board upheld the contract in the Dashers' favor.
 Subsequently, the Dashers were one of several FPHL teams that did not immediately return to play in the delayed 2020–21 season when it commenced in February 2021.
 On March 9, 2021, the arena again held a meeting to determine whether to keep the Dashers as a tenant or give a contract to a new team, ultimately deciding to go forward with a new team called the Vermilion County Bobcats in the Southern Professional Hockey League.
 The Dashers' management stated they might pursue relocation or other forms of keeping the team active, but the Dashers will not be returning to Palmer Arena.

+On November 21, 2023, the David S. Palmer Arena board agreed to work with Barry Soskin on returning the Dashers to Danville for the 2024–2025 professional hockey season with a conference call scheduled to work out the terms of a lease on November 27.
+Diane Short was once again named the team's GM.
+On February 28, 2024, it was announced that the David S. Palmer Arena board had accepted the lease from Barry Soskin and Diane Short to bring the Danville Dashers back for the 2024–25 season.
+On May 30, 2024, it was made official, that the Dashers were back for the 2024–25 season.
+AJ Tesoriero will be the team's head coach and the team will be known as Dashers Hockey.
+In January 2025, ahead of a future expansion of the FPHL into Topeka, Kansas, the Dashers played two neutral site games against the Baton Rouge Zydeco and Port Huron Prowlers while branded as the "Topeka Scarecrows", in honor of the former CHL team of the same name.

+The Dashers set a North American Pro Hockey record 43 losses in a row from October 26, 2024 to March 20, 2025 when they beat the HC Venom 7-3.
+They would win one more game to finish their only season in Dashers 2.0 history 3-49-3-1.
+The team and arena parted ways at the end of the season.